DevonNoer/Project-3/README.md

 Our group created an ETL pipeline and SQL database schema.
 With Jupyter Notebooks, we used Python to import our data, export the cleaned data into separate tables, design table schema for the database, and import the data into PostgreSQL using pgAdmin.

-In addition, used psycopg2 that can allow the data from SQL to be queried into python.
+In addition, used psycopg2 that can allow the data from SQL to be queried into Pandas and a Flask API.

 ## What this Repository Contains